zeiss-microscopy/OAD/README.md

 # Open Application Development (OAD)

-ZEN Blue is an open, flexible and powerful image acquisition platform that allows controlling a wide range of microscopes system.
+ZEN Blue is an open, flexible and powerful image acquisition platform that allows controlling a wide range of microscopes systems.
 Additionally it offers various tools to automate workflows including acquisition and image analysis tasks.

-Since that linkage and the automation of such workflows becomes increasingly ZEN to fulfill those demands the ZEN Blue platform offers various features and options, which are combined inside a concept called Open Application Development (OAD).
-It main components are:
+In order to fulfill the request for automation the ZEN Blue platform offers various features and options, which are combined inside a concept called Open Application Development (OAD).

+Its main components are:

-*    Open CZI image data format and its APIs
+*    CZI image data format and its APIs
 *    Python Scripting (OAD Simple API)
 *    Interfaces to ZEN (TCP-IP, COM, Extensions)
 *    Experiment Feedback (Adaptive Acquistion with Online Image Analysis)